MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sql-tutorial.md

    ![Screenshot that shows the finished column chart.](./media/service-gateway-sql-tutorial/finished-column-chart.png)

-   Notice that the five **Road-250** products have the highest list prices.
-This measure will change when you update the data and refresh the report later in this tutorial.
+   Notice that the **Road-250 Red** product has the same list price as the other **Road-250** products.
+This measure will change when you later update the data and refresh the report.

-9. Save the report with the name *AdventureWorksProducts.pbix*.
+1. Save the report with the name *AdventureWorksProducts.pbix*.

-10. On the **Home** tab, select **Publish**.
+1. On the **Home** tab, select **Publish**.

-11. On the **Publish to Power BI** screen, choose **My Workspace**, and then select **Select**.
+1. On the **Publish to Power BI** screen, choose **My Workspace**, and then select **Select**.
 Sign in to the Power BI service if necessary.

-11. When you see **Success**, select **Open 'AdventureWorksProducts.pbix' in Power BI**.
+1. When the **Success** message appears, select **Open 'AdventureWorksProducts.pbix' in Power BI**.

    ![Screenshot of the Publish to Power BI screen.](./media/service-gateway-sql-tutorial/publish-to-power-bi.png)

-## Connect a dataset to a SQL Server database
+## Connect the dataset to a SQL Server database

 In Power BI Desktop, you connected directly to your on-premises SQL Server database.
-The Power BI service requires a data gateway to act as a bridge between the cloud and your on-premises network.
-Follow these steps to add your on-premises SQL Server database as a data source to a gateway and then connect your dataset to this data source.
+In the Power BI service, you need a data gateway to act as a bridge between the cloud and your on-premises network.
+Follow these steps to add your on-premises SQL Server database as a data source to a gateway and connect your dataset to this data source.

-1. In the upper-right corner of the Power BI service screen, select the settings gear icon, and then select **Settings**.
+1. In the Power BI service, in the upper-right corner of the screen, select the settings gear icon and then select **Settings**.

    ![Screenshot that shows selecting Settings on the Power BI Home page.](./media/service-gateway-sql-tutorial/power-bi-settings.png)

-2. Select the **Datasets** tab, and then select the **AdventureWorksProducts** dataset on the left.
+1. Select the **Datasets** tab, and then select the **AdventureWorksProducts** dataset from the list of datasets.

-3. Expand **Gateway connection** and verify that at least one gateway is listed.
-See the [Prerequisites](#prerequisites) section of this tutorial for a link to the product documentation for installing and configuring a gateway.
+1. Expand **Gateway connection** and verify that at least one gateway is listed.
+If you don't see a gateway, make sure you followed the instructions to [Install an on-premises data gateway](/data-integration/gateway/service-gateway-install).

    ![Screenshot that shows the Gateway connection in Settings.](./media/service-gateway-sql-tutorial/gateway-connection.png)

-4. Select the arrow toggle under **Actions** to expand the data sources, and then select **Add to gateway** next to your data source.
+1. Select the arrow toggle under **Actions** to expand the data sources, and then select the **Add to gateway** link next to your data source.

    ![Screenshot that shows the expanded data sources with the arrow toggle highlighted.](./media/service-gateway-sql-tutorial/add-data-source-gateway.png)

 1. On the **New connection** screen with **On-premises** selected, complete or verify the following fields.
 Most fields are already filled in.

    - **Gateway cluster name**: Verify or enter the gateway cluster name.
-   - **Connection name**: Enter a name for the new connection, such as **AdventureWorks**.
+   - **Connection name**: Enter a name for the new connection, such as **AdventureWorksProducts**.
    - **Connection type**: Select **SQL Server** if not already selected.
    - **Server**: Verify or enter your SQL Server instance name.
 Must be identical to what you specified in Power BI Desktop.
    - **Database**: Verify or enter your SQL Server database name, such as **AdventureWorksDW2017**.
 Must be identical to what you specified in Power BI Desktop.